emanuelefavero/compare-nba-players/README.md

 # Compare NBA Players

 This is a nextjs app that allows you to compare NBA players.
-It uses the [balldontlie API](https://www.balldontlie.io/home.html#players) to get the data
+It uses the [balldontlie API](https://www.balldontlie.io/home.html#players) to get the data as well as Chart.js to display the data.

 ## Website